-Salaamun Alaykum, Welcome to Zamzam Counselling- an affordable and professional counselling service offered by a qualified muslim counsellor.
+Salaamun Alaykum, Welcome to Zamzam Counselling- an affordable and professional counselling and CBT service offered by a qualified muslim counsellor.

 This page will give you an idea of how I practice and my qualifications, experience & registration details.

 How I work with Muslim clients

 In my private practice, I integrate Islamic values with highly effective conventional therapeutic approaches like Cognitive Behavioural Therapy (CBT), Mindfulness, Person-centred approach and Attachment Narrative Therapy.

 Qualifications and Training